What is Stratified Random Sampling?

 For example, people’s income or education level is a variation that can provide an appropriate backdrop for strata.

-- Stratified random sampling refers to a sampling technique in which a population is divided into discrete units called strata based on similar attributes, and the selection is done in a manner that is representative of the whole population.
+- Stratified random sampling refers to a sampling technique in which a population is divided into discrete units called strata based on similar attributes.
+The selection is done in a manner that represents the whole population.